Package Leaflet: Information for the User

 When to apply Estradot

-Any adhesive that remains on the skin can be easily removed by friction.
-If this occurs, place a new Estradot patch on a different area of the skin.
+Any adhesive that remains on the skin can be easily removed by rubbing.
+If this happens, place a new Estradot patch in a different area of the skin.

 The Estradot patch should be applied continuously without interruption.
-Progesterone is not necessary unless there is endometrial growth outside the uterus (endometriosis).
-Check the risks to consider with hormone replacement therapy in section 2, Warnings and Precautions.
+There is no need to add another type of hormone called progestogen unless there is growth of the endometrium outside the uterus (endometriosis).
+Check the risks to consider with hormone replacement therapy in section 2, Warnings and precautions.

 Your doctor will prescribe another hormone for you to take with Estradot, called progesterone, to reduce the risk of uterine cancer.
-If you apply Estradot continuously without interruption, the progesterone tablet should be taken for at least 12-14 days every month/cycle of 28 days.
-Check the risks to consider with hormone replacement therapy in section 2, Warnings and Precautions.
+If you apply Estradot continuously without interruption, the progesterone tablet should be taken for at least 12-14 days each month/28-day cycle.
+Check the risks to consider with hormone replacement therapy in section 2, Warnings and precautions.

 You may experience irregular bleeding or spotting during the first few months of treatment.
-If you have heavy bleeding or bleeding or spotting continues after a few months of treatment, talk to your doctor to reevaluate your treatment if necessary (see section 2, Unexpected Bleeding).
+If you have heavy bleeding or the bleeding or spotting continues after a few months of treatment, talk to your doctor so that they can reevaluate your treatment if necessary (see section 2, Unexpected bleeding).

 Where to apply Estradot

-Apply the patch to the lower abdomen, below the waist.
-Avoid the waist, as clothing may cause the patch to peel off.
+Apply the patch to the lower abdomen, below the waistline.
+Avoid the waistline, as clothing may cause the patch to peel off.
 Do not apply the patch to the breasts or near the breasts.

-When changing the patch, according to your two-day schedule, apply the new patch to a different area.
-Do not apply a new patch to the same area for at least a week.
+When changing the patch, according to your twice-weekly schedule, apply the new patch to a different area.
+Do not apply a new patch to the same area for at least one week.

 Before applying Estradot, make sure your skin is: